d-krupke/cpsat-primer/README.md

     selected_items: list[int] = Field(..., description="Indices of selected items.")
     objective: float = Field(..., description="Objective value of the solution.")
     upper_bound: float = Field(
-        ...,
+        ..., description="Upper bound of the solution, i.e., a proven limit on how good a solution could be."
-        description="Upper bound of the solution, i.e., a proven limit on how good a solution could be.", )
+    )
 ```